There's No Business Like Show Business (film)

 Irving Berlin's There's No Business Like Show Business is a 1954 American musical comedy-drama film directed by Walter Lang.
-It stars an ensemble cast consisting of Ethel Merman, Donald O'Connor, Marilyn Monroe, Dan Dailey, Johnnie Ray, and Mitzi Gaynor.
+It stars Ethel Merman, Donald O'Connor, Marilyn Monroe, Dan Dailey, Johnnie Ray, and Mitzi Gaynor.

-The title is borrowed from the famous song in the stage musical (and MGM film) Annie Get Your Gun.
+The title is borrowed from the song in the stage musical (and MGM film) Annie Get Your Gun.
 The screenplay was written by Phoebe Ephron and Henry Ephron, based on a story by Lamar Trotti; and the movie was Fox's first musical in CinemaScope and DeLuxe Color.

 O'Connor later called the film the best picture he ever made.